Administering a Substance by Injection

 1. Assess the environment

-The Standards of Operation require the premises, facilities, and layout – along with its equipment, technology and staffing – to support practice, to mitigate risks associated with the delivery of services, and to safeguard the health, safety and wellbeing of patients.
+The Standards of Operation require the pharmacy premises, facilities, and layout – along with its equipment, technology, and staffing – to support practice, mitigate risks associated with the delivery of services, and safeguard the health, safety and wellbeing of patients.

-Community pharmacy owners and Designated Managers are expected to implement the Guiding Principles for Shared Accountability to support a suitable practice environment, which includes the physical working space as well as the practice culture, operating procedures, workflow, and available resources.
+Community pharmacy owners and Designated Managers are expected to implement the Guiding Principles for Shared Accountability to support a suitable practice environment, which includes the physical working space as well as the practice culture, operating procedures, workflow, and resources available.

 2. Assess their competency and certifications